JBoundless/jboundlessportfolio/README.md

-This is my personal portfolio site, coded by hand.
+This is my personal portfolio site, coded by hand with HTML and CSS.